dlang/DIPs/README.md

 ## DIPs by language authors

-Languages changes initiated by language authors are also supposed to go thorugh DIP queue but those are processed slightly differently and with a different purpose.
+Language changes initiated by language authors are also supposed to go through DIP queue but those are processed slightly differently and with a different purpose.
 By their very nature formal approval is not needed and instead increased focus is put into bringing community attention and feedback.